-Longview School District No. 122 Cowlitz County September 1, 2014 through August 31, 2015
+Longview School District No. 122 Cowlitz County September 1, 2016 through August 31, 2017

-Board of Directors Longview School District No. 122 Longview, Washington
+Superintendent and Board of Directors Longview School District No. 122 Longview, Washington

-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of Longview School District No. 122, Cowlitz County, Washington, as of and for the year ended August 31, 2015, and the related notes to the financial statements, which collectively comprise the District's financial statements, and have issued our report thereon dated March 23, 2016.
-As discussed in Note 1 to the financial statements, during the year ended August 31, 2014, the District implemented Governmental Accounting Standards Board Statement No. 68, Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of Longview School District No. 122, Cowlitz County, Washington, as of and for the year ended August 31, 2017, and the related notes to the financial statements, which collectively comprise the District's financial statements, and have issued our report thereon dated May 17, 2018.